andyp1xe1/oop-labs/README.md

 It starts from a set with all the creatures, and gradually narrows down the options using intersection (for planet and traits) and filter (for age and isHumanoid).

 > P.S.
-> DescriptionSince input.json is ambiguous at id=17.
+> The input.json entry at id=17 is ambiguous.
 > Thus the user is prompted to choose from the possible races.

 To run: